stannardtyler/ixd_2025/journal/chp1.md

 Group A: Find an example of poor affordances/signifiers

-Group B: Good/bad mapping or feedback
+Group B: Find an example of Good/bad mapping or feedback.
+(Consider "contraints" as well)

 Group C: Compare digital vs physical product design counterpart (ie. a watch)